-As we age, maintaining sharp thinking, strong memory, and consistent focus becomes a top priority-especially for those managing ADHD or struggling with brain fog.
+As we age, maintaining sharp thinking, strong memory, and consistent focus becomes a top priority-especially for those struggling with brain fog.
 If you’re searching for the best cognitive support supplement for aging, want to optimize brain health in elderly loved ones, or simply want to know which memory supplements are actually worth your time and money, this comprehensive guide is for you.

 Why Cognitive Health Declines with Age